 Hosted by: Jason Goldberg and Scot Wingo

-Jason (also known as the Retail Geek) and Scot started this weekly show to share some of the high-level debates and conversations they were having about the future of retail and commerce.
+Jason (also known as The Retail Geek) and Scott started this weekly show to share some of the high-level debates and conversations they were having about the future of retail and commerce.

-Their podcast is unique for its focus on what’s making headlines in the worlds of ecommerce and physical retail.
+Their podcast is unique for its focus on news and what's making headlines in the worlds of ecommerce and physical retail.

-Jason and Scot’s interview-style episodes share interesting insights from industry veterans, but it’s their deep dives that are especially worth listening to for what’s going on right now in retail.
-Whether it’s Amazon’s latest experiment or the trend toward VR/AR, listening to these two friends talk is always a good time.
+Their interview-style episodes share interesting insights from industry veterans, but it's their Deep Dives that are especially worth listening to for what's going on right now in retail.
+Whether it's Amazon's latest experiment or the trend toward VR/AR, it's always a good time listening to these two friends talk about the present and future of commerce.

 Noteworthy episode: Augmented Reality and Virtual Reality Deep Dive